-Contact 1-2 Input: Select DISABLED (default), NORMALLY-OPEN, or NORMALLY-CLOSED.
+Contact 1-2 Input: Select DISABLED (default), NORMALLY OPEN, or NORMALLY CLOSED.
 Enables or disables contact input monitoring.
-NORMALLY-OPEN contacts require a minimum of one second closure to detect an alarm.
+NORMALLY OPEN contacts require a minimum of one second closure to detect an alarm.
 A minimum of three seconds open is required to return back to the NORMAL state.
-NORMALLY-CLOSED contacts require a minimum of one second open to detect an alarm.
+NORMALLY CLOSED contacts require a minimum of one second open to detect an alarm.
+A minimum of three seconds closure is required to return back to the NORMAL state.
+NORMALLY CLOSED contacts require a minimum of one second open to detect an alarm.
 A minimum of three seconds closure is required to return back to the NORMAL state.
 If alarm is detected, the system seizes the Network DS1.